Christiane Singer

-Christiane Singer, married name Christiane Thurn-Valsassina (23 March 1943, in Marseille – 4 April 2007, in Vienna) was a French-Austrian writer, essayist and novelist.
+Christiane Singer, married name Christiane Thurn-Valsassina (23 March 1943, in Marseille – 4 April 2007, in Vienna) was an Austrian writer, essayist and novelist.

 Biography

 Her father was of Hungarian origin and her mother was half Russian and half Czech.
 Because of the persecution of the Jews, her parents fled Hungary, then Austria, and settled in Paris, France, in 1935.
 She was born eight years later, in 1943, in Marseille.

 She attended high school and the Conservatory of Theatre and Dramatic Arts in Marseille and then went on to study literature at the University of Aix-en-Provence, where she obtained a Doctorate of Modern Literature.

 In 1968, she met Count Georg von Thurn-Valsassina, an architect, who would become her husband, and settled in 1973 in his medieval castle of Rastenberg (Austria), not far from Vienna.
 There she raised their two sons.
 This castle inspired the poetical essay of the same name in 1996, "Rastenberg".
 She also organized personal development seminars in her home, which she designed, and which her architect husband built.